-Checking closely the energy mix in power generation, we see that coal phases out completely in both Baseline II and Policy scenarios (Figure 5).
-In Baseline II, NG use in power generation is expected to increase significantly by 2050, while in the Policy scenario the energy mix in 2050 is composed of 15% of NG and 85% solar energy (the corresponding needs of storage are included).
-In total, power generation is projected to rise significantly in Policy scenarios comparing to Baselines.
-The additional growth is mainly due to storage needs to compensate for high rates of solar power.
+Checking closely the energy mix in power generation, we see that coal phases out completely in both the Baseline II and Policy scenarios (Figure 5).
+In Baseline II Scenario, NG use in power generation is expected to increase significantly by 2050, while in Policy Scenario, the energy mix in 2050 is composed of 15% NG and 85% solar energy.
+(The corresponding needs of storage are included).
+In total, power generation is projected to rise significantly in the Policy scenarios when compared to the Baseline scenarios.
+The additional growth is mainly due to storage needs to compensate for higher amounts of solar power.

-Figure 5: Energy mix in power generation TWh
+Figure 5.
+Energy mix in power generation, Terawatt-hours (TWh)

-MESSAGEix_IL allows investigating the segmentation of the reduction and transformation components that the energy sector undergoes in Policy relative to Baseline scenarios.
+MESSAGEix_IL allows investigating the segmentation of the reduction and transformation components that the energy sector undergoes in Policy Scenario relative to the Baseline scenarios.

-For example, in Figure 6 we compare the Total Final Energy Consumption (TFC) between 2020 and 2050 in Baseline II and Policy scenario.
-Evidently, the energy consumption in transport is projected to rise in Baseline II, but to decline in the Policy scenario, even though the number of vehicles is growing significantly in both.
-This is because electric transport much more energy efficient than that with an internal combustion engine.
+For example, in Figure 6, we compare the total final energy consumption (TFC) between 2020 and 2050 in the Baseline II and Policy scenarios.
+Evidently, the energy consumption in transport is projected to rise in Baseline II Scenario but to decline in Policy Scenario, even though the number of vehicles is growing significantly in both.
+That is because electric transport is much more energy-efficient than transport with internal combustion engines.

-Figure 6: Total Final energy Consumption according to final users in Baseline II and Policy scenarios
+Figure 6.
+Total final energy consumption (TFC) according to final users in Baseline II and Policy scenarios

-The main transformation of energy sector in Israel as projected in Policy scenario is summarized in Figure 7.
-The share of RE in power generation sharply increases to reach the goal of 85 percent by 2050.
-Carbon taxes, enhanced energy efficiency and transport electrification increase the overall electrification of the economy from about 30% today to 70% in 2050, while the energy intensity declines by 53%.
-While the decline in energy intensity may seem sharp, 40% of it is reached in the baseline scenario and only about 13% are driven by the policy.
-This composition of energy intensity reduction indicates that full implementation of all current policy plans and supporting the natural efficiency trends, are crucial.
+The main transformation of the energy sector in Israel, as projected in Policy Scenario, is summarized in Figure 7.
+The share of RE in power generation sharply increases to reach the goal of 85% by 2050.
+Carbon taxes, enhanced energy efficiency, and transport electrification increase the overall electrification of the economy from about 30% today to 70% in 2050, while the energy intensity declines by 53%.
+While the decline in energy intensity may seem sharp, 40% of it is reached in the baseline scenario, and only about 13% is driven by policy.
+This composition of energy intensity reduction indicates that full implementation of all current policy plans and support of the natural efficiency trends are crucial.

-Figure 7: Energy intensity, share of electricity in final energy mix and share of RE in power generation
+Figure 7.
+Energy intensity, share of electricity in final energy mix, and share of RE in power generation

 Discussion and policy recommendations

-The policy-makers around the world are in the process of establishing the national development plans to the year 2050 to combat Climate Change.
-In the present study, we simulate the adoption of energy-related carbon emissions reduction targets, and their impact on the economic growth in Israel, using an original dynamic integrated energy-macroeconomic framework MESSAGEix-IL-MACRO.
+Policy makers around the world are in the process of establishing national development plans projected to the year 2050 to combat climate change.
+In the present study, we simulate the adoption of energy-related carbon emissions reduction targets and their impact on the economic growth in Israel by means of an original dynamic integrated energy-macroeconomic framework, MESSAGEix_IL-MACRO.